bhargavkakadiya/eth-denver-ebf/README.md

 <div align="center">

 🧪 **Project Overview** 🧪

 A discoverable network of trust for registering impact projects and verifying their ecological benefits, built using Verax attestations and the Ecological Benefits Framework.

 ⚙️ **Technology Stack** ⚙️

 Linea, Verax, Phosphor, ERC1155, IPFS, NFT.Storage, NextJS, Hardhat, RainbowKit, ScaffoldETH2, Wagmi, Gitcoin Passport

 ✅ **Current Status**: Live on Linea Testnet

 </div>

 ## 🌐 The Problem We Solve

-The Ecological Benefits Framework offers a standardized way of quantifying and communicating ecological benefits for projects.
-However, discovering these projects and verifying their benefits remain a challenge.
-EBFNT introduces a standard way to connect attestation networks of trust to projects that claim ecological benefits, making projects discoverable and their benefits verifiable through an intuitive dashboard.
-This aids in the evaluation of impact, which is essential for grants programs and funding mechanisms to effectively allocate capital according to verifiable impact.
+The ecological benefits framework offers a standardized way of quantifying and communicating ecological benefits for projects.
+However, discovering these projects and verifying their benefits remains a challenge.

+EBFNT introduces a standard way to connect attestation networks of trust to projects that claim ecological benefits.
+This makes projects discoverable and their benefits verifiable through an intuitive dashboard, aiding in the evaluation of impact essential for grants programs and funding mechanisms.

 ## 💡 Key Features